Research-as-a-Code/Research_as_a_Code/memories/UDR_UNBOUNDLOCALERROR_FIX.md

 ### Error Message (After Template Escaping Fix)
 ```
-❌ UDF execution failed: cannot access local variable 'report' where it is
+❌ UDR execution failed: cannot access local variable 'report' where it is
 not associated with a value
 ```